Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Introduction

-To mitigate overfitting, self-ensembling~\cite{french2017self,laine2016temporal,nguyen2019self} has been highlighted as an effective strategy in tasks such as detection~\cite{zheng2021se} and segmentation~\cite{li2020transformation}.
+To mitigate overfitting, ensembling~\cite{lakshminarayanan2017simple,laine2016temporal,fort2019deep} has been highlighted as an effective strategy in detection~\cite{zheng2021se} and segmentation~\cite{li2020transformation}.
 Nevertheless, its use for NVS remains unstudied, and how to exploit it in a 3DGS formalism is an open question.
 Therefore, in this paper, we bridge this gap, introducing a new 3DGS method that enhances the quality of novel view synthesis with sparse training views via \emph{self-ensembling}.
-Our method consists of two models, a $\mathbf{\Sigma}$-model and a $\mathbf{\Delta}$-model.
-The $\mathbf{\Sigma}$-model constitutes an ensemble of 3DGS models, which is used to generate novel views during inference.
-A straightforward way to achieve ensembling would be to utilize multiple 3DGS models that correspond to different samples in the Gaussian parameter space, thereby increasing the likelihood of reaching a more robust solution.
-Nevertheless, as we will demonstrate in Sec.~\ref{sec:exp}, the computational cost of training multiple 3DGS models limits the ability to produce sufficiently diverse samples.
-By contrast, we complement the $\mathbf{\Sigma}$-model with a single $\mathbf{\Delta}$-model and obtain diverse samples by perturbing the $\mathbf{\Delta}$-model.
-Specifically, instead of applying random perturbation, which often results in invalid samples, we perturb the $\mathbf{\Delta}$-model based on uncertainties derived from the training data.
-We store images generated by rendering the $\mathbf{\Delta}$-model from a set of pseudo views at different training iterations in buffers and calculate pixel-level uncertainties across images within each buffer.
-We then add random noise to the Gaussian parameters of the $\mathbf{\Delta}$-model associated with pixels that have high uncertainty scores.
-Consequently, our perturbation strategy generates uncertainty-aware samples without introducing significant training overhead.

-Building upon the uncertainty-aware samples derived from the $\mathbf{\Delta}$-model, we construct an ensemble by leveraging a self-ensembling mechanism.
-We train the $\mathbf{\Sigma}$-model over the training views without the aforementioned perturbation and regularize the geometry of the $\mathbf{\Sigma}$-model by minimizing its discrepancies with the perturbed $\mathbf{\Delta}$-model.
-These discrepancies are measured via a photometric loss between images synthesized from the pseudo views.
-Since the regularization is performed based on diverse samples in the Gaussian parameter space, the self-ensembling process enhances the robustness of the $\mathbf{\Sigma}$-model, thereby improving its generalization ability to novel views.
-Moreover, our self-ensembling technique is independent of any additional ground-truth signals as the regularization is carried out in a self-supervised manner.
+A straightforward way to achieve ensembling would be to train multiple 3DGS models and combine the corresponding predictions as the final result during testing.
+However, as we will demonstrate in Sec.~\ref{sec:exp}, this method is computationally expensive, and the resulting models lack sufficient diversity to ensure effective ensembling.